semsediny/Cruise-Project/README.md

   - Basic sale process should start with a Campaign (Advertisement, Email, Phone etc).
 Then potential customers need to be put into lead category.
 Once Leads shows interest about buying offered products or services, they need to be converted to Guests, Members and Deals records.

   - Dynamic data like ship, cabin, product and contract needs to be stored separately to make data more manageable in case of future updates.
-Also, relation between these objects needs to be defined correctly so that for example if a ship has been deleted related cabins also needs to be deleted from the database.
+Also, relation between these objects needs to be defined correctly, so that, for example, if a ship has been deleted related cabins also needs to be deleted from the database.

   - For strategic planning, also expanse and income records need to be created from every completed sale.

   - An internal approval process needs to be set for contract sign off.
 For initial phase, contracts that have commission rate less than %20 will be allowed to be signed off by deal owner.
 If it is more than %20, direct manager of deal owner needs to approve signing off of the related contract.
-The approval process needs to be created in optimum way so that future approval steps or conditions can be added or removed easily and quickly.
+The approval process needs to be created in optimum way, so that future approval steps or conditions can be added or removed easily and quickly.

   - In addition to business process, an additional emergency process needs to be defined for urgent health evacuation or broken ship evacuation.
 In this process, nearby hospitals and helicopter agencies will be our additional stakeholders.
 Since the process requires special attention and mostly human interactions, this process will be handled on a separate page as tasks and responsible users will handle tasks urgently under supervision of their managers.
 The process should include necessary assignments, notifications, emails, dashboards for available nearby hospitals, helicopter agencies, instant real-time weather conditions, ship, hospital, helicopter details etc.